Measuring the CP state of tau lepton pairs from Higgs decay at the ILC: Sensitivity at ILC

 Table~\ref{tab:allresults} compares the expected precisions on the \psicp\ measurement, estimated as the median of the distribution of the pseudo-experiments' uncertainties, for an integrated luminosity of 1~\invab\ in different scenarios according to the decay of the Z boson, of the $\tau$ leptons, and the beam polarization.
 Events with hadronic Z decays dominate the sensitivity, due to their statistical advantage.
 Events in which at least one $\tau$ lepton decays in the $\rho$ channel also dominate, for the same reason.
 The beam polarization has only a rather small effect on the precision, with the \elpr\ scenario slightly favored due to the larger signal cross-section and despite the higher expected backgrounds.

-Some sources of non-SM CP effects are expected to also affect the total \zh\ cross-section due to suppression of the ZZH coupling: the effect of a 20\% increase or decrease of the Higgs-strahlung cross-section (close to the current precision on the measurement of the $\mathrm{H \to ZZ}$ signal strength at LHC) on the present measurement is also shown.
+Some sources of non-SM CP effects are expected to also affect the total \zh\ cross-section due to suppression of the ZZH coupling.
+The effect of a $\pm 20\%$ variation of the Higgs-strahlung cross-section (close to the current precision on the measurement of the $\mathrm{H \to ZZ}$ signal strength at LHC) on the estimated precision is shown in the table.
+Varying the cross-sections of only processes with H$\to \tpm$ decays by $\pm 20\%$ results in almost identical sensitivity changes.

 The table also shows results in which the background is assumed to be completely rejected (``no bg.''), the $\tau$ lepton polarimeters perfectly measured (``perf. pol.''), and when signal events are selected with perfect efficiency (``perf. eff.'').
 The effect of experimental resolution on the polarimeter measurement is rather small, however the inclusion of realistic backgrounds and signal efficiencies leads to a significant decrease in sensitivity compared to ideal results.
 Improved data reconstruction techniques resulting in better separaion between signal and backgrounds have the potential to significantly enhance the experimental sensitivity.